Creating a package

 After scaffolding

-If you accepted the Link into the workspace now? prompt, the scaffolder has already assembled (or attached to) the workspace - writing the workspace package.json, cloning app + core if needed, adding your package to the workspaces array, and running npm install at the root.
+If you accepted the Link into the workspace now? prompt, the scaffolder has already assembled (or attached to) the workspace - writing the workspace package.json, cloning the tinycld shell (with @tinycld/core nested) if needed, and running pnpm install at the root.
 Only git and GitHub remain manual:

 cd my-feature